S2 8.5

-The design was built by S2 Yachts in Holland, Michigan, United States, starting in 1980, with 103 boats completed, but it is now out of production.
+The S2 8.5 is a recreational keelboat built by S2 Yachts in Holland, Michigan, United States, starting in 1980, with 103 boats completed.

 Design

-The S2 8.5 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The S2 8.5 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a wheel, with an emergency back-up tiller and a fixed fin keel or optional shoal draft keel.
 It displaces 7600 lb and carries 3000 lb of lead ballast.

 The boat has a draft of 4.50 ft with the standard keel and 3.92 ft with the optional shoal draft keel.

 The boat is fitted with a Japanese Yanmar 1GM diesel engine of 8 hp for docking and maneuvering.
 A few early production boats had BMW diesel inboards.
 The fuel tank holds 18 u.s.gal and the fresh water tank has a capacity of 37 u.s.gal.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin along with a folding table that seats four, plus two straight settee berths in the main cabin.
 The galley is located to the port side at the companionway and is equipped with a two-burner stove, an icebox and a sink.
 The fully-enclosed head is located just aft of the bow cabin and includes a shower.
 Cabin headroom is 72 in.

 The design has a hull speed of 6.36 kn.

-Operational history
+Reception

 In a 2000 review in Practical Sailor, Darrell Nicholson wrote, "the S2 8.5 is a good boat for cruising the Great Lakes or any coast in comfort and a certain amount of style.
 Her appearance may be a little modern for traditionalists, with her straight sheer and European-style cabin windows.
 Pricey?
 Yes, but when you look at the things that go into the boat—the rig, good sails, and a comfortable, well finished interior—the price may seem a bit less painful.
 You still pay for what you get."